Shuflduf/Godot-Shaders-Guide/Page/static/content/06-vertex.md

 VERTEX.y *= UV.x + 1.0;
 ```
 Notice how the sprite deforms in this case, since the two triangles that make up the mesh are scaled differently, it affects the sprite not as would be expected.

+Compared to fragment shaders, vertex shaders are much simpler, since all they do is adjust the positions of the verticies that make up the mesh.
+The next chapter will expand more on gGLSL, and what tools you can use to write shaders.